This policy applies to business that meet the following criteria.

 Wondering if the Safeguard Mechanism applies to your facility?

-Take our quick assessment to determine your obligations, estimate baseline trajectories, and get a customized roadmap to compliance.
+Take our quick assessment to verify your compliance obligations and create a clear roadmap for emissions reduction.

 Region(s): Australia